-At the age of 23, Tyler Stockton (Government, ’13) arrived at PHC, having served four years as an active duty Marine infantry machine gunner and completing combat tours in Iraq.
+At the age of 23, Tyler Stockton (Government, ’13) arrived at Patrick Henry College, having served four years as an active duty Marine infantry machine gunner and completing combat tours in Iraq.
 After two tours of duty, Stockton concedes he wasn’t the typical freshman.

 “I was used to having a unit where most of the people ranked below me,” he added, “and I came here as a freshman at the bottom of the totem pole.
 I was older than most of the seniors, but they knew more than I did about the school, and it was a humbling experience.”